x42en/sysplant/README.md

 If you want to go further in the explanations of *what is a syscall ?* you should check [@Alice Climent blogpost about syscalls techniques](https://alice.climent-pommeret.red/posts/direct-syscalls-hells-halos-syswhispers2/)

 ## What is `method` option ?
-One your `iterator` has been choosen you can then specify a `method` option based on the existing way to call syscalls.
+Once your `iterator` has been choosen you can then specify a `method` option based on the existing way to call syscalls.
 All the iterator are supported which let you select whatever you want as a final syscall stub.

   1. **Direct:** the syscall is made directly in the Sysplant ASM call.
 You only need the syscall number but AV/EDR might see you...
   2. **Indirect:** the Sysplant ASM call jump to the begining of Ntdll stub.
 You only need syscall address and no longer call syscall in your code but AV/EDR might hook these functions